Genetics

 Major: Genetics and Biotechnology

 Genetics is the science of heredity and variation in living organisms.
-Genetics is studied at the DNA/gene/genome level (molecular genetics, biotechnology, genomics and bioinformatics), the level of organisms (classical or Mendelian genetics), and within/among populations of individuals (population and quantitative genetics).
-One of the most significant scientific accomplishments in history has been the use of genomic technologies to recently identify most human genes, as well as, most genes for a number of other animals, plants, fungi, and bacteria.
+It is studied at the DNA, gene, and genome level (molecular genetics, biotechnology, genomics, and bioinformatics), at the level of organisms (classical or Mendelian genetics), and within and among populations (population and quantitative genetics).
+One of the most significant scientific accomplishments in history has been the use of genomic technologies to identify most human genes, as well as genes in many animals, plants, fungi, and bacteria.